 The thing we love about cats is that there are so many of them.
 They’re all so different, and each breed has their own unique temperament, preferences and style.
 In this blog series, we’re exploring the most popular cat breeds to best understand them and help you make a decision about whether you should add one to your family.

-Today, we’ll explore the beautiful, well-loved and charming Norwegian Forest Cat, or “Wegie” for short.
-We’ll learn:
+Today, we’ll explore the beautiful, well-loved and charming Norwegian Forest Cat, known as “Wegie” for short.

 What Is a Norwegian Forest Cat?